Luqi-Wang/Waynflete-supplementary-materials-Luqi-Wang/README.md

+# All supplementary materials for the Waynflete paper: Design and Analysis of CRISPR Class 2 Type II, V and VI systems as Effective treatments for antiviral infections
+#
+#
+#
+#
 # selecting-crRNA-spacer-sequences-based-on-target-gene-
 # This program is coded in Python 3 language.
 # It opens a SARS-CoV-2 RdRp genome text file which has the entrie mRNA nucleotide sequence for the RdRp, and then selects the 22 nucleotide crRNA spacer sequences